jberling/aExt/README.md

-# aExt #
+# aExt *Work in progress* #

 aExt is a collection of methods that extends the JavaScript Array.
 So far they have been tested on Chrome 7, Firefox 3.6, Opera 10.6 and IE8.

+They are intended to be used with a functional approach.
+The methods will treat the caller as if it was immutable, and will therefor not change it.

+It was inspired by F#, LINQ, Prototype and the ECMA-262 specification.

 ## ECMA-262 ##

 The ECMA-262 specification (http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-262.pdf)
 defines several useful array methods. aExt only Implements these methods for browsers who doesn't implement them natively.
-So far aExt offers implementations of filter, map, reduce, some and every.
+So far aExt offers implementations of filter, map, forEach, reduce, some and every. (reduceRight, indexOf and lastIndexOf will also be implemented eventually.)

-## Beyond ECMA
+## Beyond ECMA-262

 ### none ###